vcu-swim-lab/KnowHows/README.md

 ![KnowHows](https://raw.githubusercontent.com/vcu-swim-lab/KnowHows/master/docs/logo.png)

-KnowHows is a Slack app that allows users to search repositories for people who have knowledge on certain parts of code.
+KnowHows is a Slack application that tracks your GitHub repositories and allows users to search for other developers who have knowledge about certain parts of code, such as an API or software concept.

 [![Add to Slack](https://platform.slack-edge.com/img/add_to_slack.png)](https://slack.com/oauth/authorize?client_id=183604701555.341310646448&scope=commands)